std282/mdromgen-old/README.md

 sudo apt install gcc-8-m68k-linux-gnu binutils-m68k-linux-gnu
 ```

 It is important to have GCC version 8.
-It should be in repositories, and it has
+It should already be in repositories, and it has
 much more optimization and code generation options than GCC 7.

 ## Usage

 Just clone this repo in the place you'd like and run ``make`` there.
 A file _ProjectName.bin_
-should have appeared in your directory.
-This is a SEGA MegaDrive/Genesis ROM, and
+will appear in your directory.
+This is a generated SEGA MegaDrive/Genesis ROM, and
 you should be able to run it with any emulator available (e.g. Kega Fusion, Regen, BlastEM).

 If everything went OK, you may start writing code in main.c and add more translation